 The Annual Review says that OFSI will continue to raise awareness of financial sanctions obligations in 2018-19, by producing guidance and speaking at events.
 It will ensure it maintains a central role in global sanctions implementation as the UK prepares to leave the EU.
 It is said that the Sanctions and Anti-Money Laundering Act, which received Royal Assent in May, will help to achieve this.

 On 24 May 2018, it was announced that the Sanctions and Anti-Money Laundering Act (the “Act”) had received Royal Assent.
-The Act is the first piece of UK primary legislation governing the post-Brexit legal position and will create a post-Brexit … Continue reading
+The Act is the first piece of UK primary legislation governing the post-Brexit legal position and will create a post-Brexit framework for the imposition and enforcement of sanctions and the replication of the pre-Brexit anti-money laundering (“AML”) compliance regime.
+Continue reading

 Welcome to the March 2018 edition of our corporate crime update – our round up of developments in relation to corruption, money laundering, fraud, sanctions and related matters.
 Our update now covers a number of jurisdictions.
-For the full update on each jurisdiction, … Continue reading
+For the full update on each jurisdiction, please click on the name of the jurisdiction below.
+Continue reading

 On 1 April 2017, Part 8 of the Policing and Crime Act 2017 (the “Act”) came into force, introducing new powers for HM Treasury’s Office of Financial Sanctions Implementation (“OFSI”) to enforce financial sanctions in the UK.